Advice from a Los Angeles Employment Lawyer

 What To Do if Your Rights Are Violated at Work

-If you experience violations, taking prompt action is key:
+If you experience violations, taking prompt action is critical:

 Document Everything

-Keep detailed records, such as a diary of incidents, emails, texts, evaluations, and witnesses.
+Keep detailed records, such as a diary of incidents, emails, texts, questions, and witnesses.
 Documentation is crucial.

 Report Internally